jhudsl/tidyversecourse/docs/04-dataviz.md

 #### Theme

 The standard theme within `cowplot`, which works for many types of plots is `theme_cowplot()`.
 This theme is very similar to `theme_classic()`, which removes the background color, removes grid lines, and plots only the x- and y- axis lines (rather than a box around all the data).
 We'll use this theme for the examples from this package.
 However, note that there are a number of additional themes available from the `cowplot` package.
+We will use the number 12 within this function to indicate that we want to use a font size of 12.

 ```r